Nutlope/aicommits/README.md

 ---

 ## Installation and Usage
-Before installing make sure you have at least LTS v14 or greater of Node.js.
-You can check your node version using ```bash node -v```.
+The minimum supported version of Node.js is v14.
+You can check your Node.js version with `node --version`.

 1. Install the CLI: